simonlevine/fainhD/docs/under_the_hood.md

 We use rnaSPAdes based on the original SPAdes:

 1. Assembly graph construction (multi-sized de Bruijn graph)
-   i. aggregates biread information into distance histograms, among others.
+   i.
+Aggregates biread information into distance histograms, among others.
 2. *k*-bimer adjustment
-   i. derives accurate distance estimates between k-mers in the genome (edges in the assembly graph) using joint analysis of such distance histograms
+   i.
+Derives accurate distance estimates between k-mers in the genome (edges in the assembly graph) using joint analysis of such distance histograms
 3. Construct paired assembly graph
 4. Contig construction
    i.
 Construct DNA sequences of contigs and the mapping of reads to contigs